 For PNC, the Legacy Project is one way that we have been able to incorporate the influential history and cultures of our predecessor banks into the fabric of our company.

-Donna Peterman is executive vice president and chief communications officer for PNC.
+Donna Peterman is the former executive vice president and chief communications officer for PNC.

 For more information, please visit www.pnclegacyproject.com.